d3fin3d/staff/guidelines.md

 on MCF.
 Ultimately, proactive moderation is far more beneficial to the forum than just dealing with reports.
 Make sure reports aren't piling up but also remember that the vast majority of rule breaking content goes unreported.

-* __Correcting each other__
+* __Do not correct/infract fellow staff members__

   If you notice another moderator making mistakes - or what you think are mistakes - please contact your forum admin first.
 Sometimes what one may think is right is not always the case and it would be safer to make sure everything is correct before misinformation is passed around.
+Similarly, if you believe a fellow staff member has broken the rules do not issue an infraction.
+Instead, raise the issue with your FA.

 ### Tools